elcontraption/illustrator-point-exporter/README.md

 # Illlustrator: point coordinate exporter
 JSON exporter for Adobe Illustrator: get point coordinates from paths by layer.

-Work in progress.
-Right now this only works with polygons.
+As of now this only works with polygons, and there is no differentiation between shapes in a layer.
+An array of layer objects will be output, each including points within the layer.

 ## Usage
 1. Clone/download this repo locally.